corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/network-map.md

 {{< note >}}
-In Corda Enterprise no implementation of the HTTP network map server is provided.
+In Corda 3 no implementation of the HTTP network map server is provided.
 This is because the details of how
                 a compatibility zone manages its membership (the databases, ticketing workflows, HSM hardware etc) is expected to vary between operators, so we provide a simple REST based protocol for uploading/downloading NodeInfos and managing network parameters.
 A future version of Corda may provide a simple “stub” implementation for running test zones.
-                In the current version the right way to run a test network is through distribution of the relevant files via your own mechanisms.
+                In Corda 3 the right way to run a test network is through distribution of the relevant files via your own mechanisms.
                 We provide a tool to automate the bulk of this task (see below).

 {{< /note >}}